-There’s no denying it has been an unusual year, even for the taxman.
-When the coronavirus pandemic struck back in the spring, HMRC suspended most tax investigations.
+There’s no denying it has been an unusual time of late, even for the taxman.
+When the coronavirus pandemic struck back in spring 2020, HMRC suspended most tax investigations.
 Instead, many investigations staff were deployed to help taxpayers with emergency support schemes like CJRS (the furlough scheme) and SEISS (for the self-employed).
 However, this is all beginning to change – new figures show that HMRC penalties are on the rise again.

-It’s also very likely that that figure has increased significantly since September.
-To take one example, in November HMRC began compliance checks into the summer’s Eat Out to Help Out scheme.
-Checks include making sure businesses didn’t overclaim, that claims were consistent and that manual claims don’t flag up compliance risks.
+It’s also very likely that that figure has increased significantly since then.
+To take one example, in November 2020 HMRC began compliance checks into the Eat Out to Help Out scheme.
+Checks included making sure businesses didn’t overclaim, that claims were consistent and that manual claims don’t flag up compliance risks.
 Indeed, people suspected of fraud linked to the Eat Out to Help Out scheme have already been arrested.

 HMRC penalties for furlough claims